Celia gaertig, Ph.D.

 Bild

-I am an Assistant Professor of Marketing at the Haas School of Business at the University of California, Berkeley.
-My research investigates the psychology of consumer judgment and decision-making.
+Celia Gaertig is an Assistant Professor of Marketing at the Haas School of Business at the University of California, Berkeley.
+She is a behavioral marketing researcher with research interests in how uncertainty shapes the way consumers think , decide, and act.

 Mislavsky, R. & Gaertig, C. (2022).
 Combining Probability Forecasts: 60% And 60% Is 60%, but Likely And Likely Is Very Likely.
 Management Science, 68(1), 541-563.

-• SJDM Hillel Einhorn New Investigator Award 2020: Runner Up
+• Runner Up, SJDM Hillel Einhorn New Investigator Award 2020

 Kassirer, S., Levine, E., & Gaertig, C. (2020).
 Decisional Autonomy Undermines Advisees' Judgments of Experts In Medicine and In Life.
 PNAS, 117(2), 11368-11378.